 CONCH BITS – The same as the stakes but it’s cut into pieces and pan-fried separately.
 Not really the best for a diet but worth trying it once.

 BUN AND CHEESE – This is a typical quick meal in easter time – the bun is a very thick cake made with candied fruits, therefore very sweet, cut in slices and eaten as a sandwich with cheddar cheese.
-Not really my favourite I have to say.
+Not really my favorite I have to say.

 PATTIES and COCOBREAD AH!!! the real snack!
-They are like half moon shaped bread filled with all sort of stuff, from veggie one with calaloo and other vegetables, akee and saltfish, meat and so forth.
+They are like a half moon shaped bread filled with all sort of stuff, from veggie one with calaloo and other vegetables, ackee and saltfish, meat and so forth.
 You can find it of any kind.
 It comes mostly fried.
 The coco bread is a sort of focaccia, very soft kind of bread.
-Typical is to cut the Cocobread in half and put a Pattie inside.
+Typical is to cut the Coco bread in half and put a Pattie inside.
 Lots of carbs, I know but it tastes good!!
-The best place to find them is by Juicy Patties, it’s like a local fast food, a franchise with branches all over Jamaica.
+The best place to find them is by Juicy Patties, it’s like local fast food, a franchise with branches all over Jamaica.
 Although I prefer when I find more home-made ones from small local shops.

 JAMAICAN COCONUT DROPS – Extremely sugary dessert, or snack, made of diced coconut mixed with sugar and ginger, boiled together until the mixture dries off and it the syrup hardens.
 SWEET!

 Woooow !
 That was a long list.
 I hope you didn’t get bored and you will find it useful during your trip to Jamaica.
-Of course it is not everything they have.
+Of course, it is not everything they have.
 I have just included what I remembered from my time there and most of all what I loved the most.
 If you think I forgot something important please feel free to write in the comments section below.
 I will be happy to fix it.